clarencew0083/COVID19/covid19/CalcInfo.md

 **IHME**: Developed by the University of Washington’s Institute for Health Metrics and Evaluation, this model uses data from state and national governments, hospital groups, and the World Health Organization to predict hospitalizations and ICU rates for planning purposes.
+Their model can be found at
+<a href="https://covid19.healthdata.org/united-states-of-america" class="uri">https://covid19.healthdata.org/united-states-of-america

 **SEIAR**: This predictive model was pulled from the Army’s ACME Tool developed through collaborative efforts from Army Futures Command and